DocETL: Agentic Query Rewriting and Evaluation for Complex Document Processing: Rewrite Directives

 A big challenge in LLM-powered data processing is that grouping, aggregation, and summarization is difficult due to the fact that LLM outputs are not canonicalized, and may contain many semantic duplicates.
 To address semantic duplicates in reduce keys, especially those derived from LLM-powered operations, we introduce resolve operations:

 Where $\{k_1, \ldots, k_m\} \subseteq K$ are each a disjoint subset of keys to be resolved.
 Each $\text{Resolve}_{k_i}$ operation consolidates semantically equivalent values for the key $k_i$.
-This directive helps ensure that semantically similar keys are properly grouped together during the reduce operation.
-The motivation for this rewrite directive stems from the inherent variability in LLM outputs: when LLMs are used to generate keys for reduce operations, they may produce semantically equivalent but syntactically different values.
+We introduce this rewrite directive to address the inherent variability in LLM outputs: when LLMs are used to generate keys for reduce operations, they may produce semantically equivalent but syntactically different values.
 For example, ``New York City,'' ``NYC,'' and ``The Big Apple'' might all refer to the same entity.
-Without resolution, these would be treated as separate keys, leading to fragmented and potentially inaccurate aggregations.
+Without resolution, these would be treated as separate keys, leading to inaccurate aggregations.